 Students shall be provided a safe learning environment.
-All students are urged to avoid any behavior or actions that might cause physical, mental or emotional harm to any other student.
+All students are urged to avoid any behavior or actions that might cause physical, mental, or emotional harm to any other student.
 Stone Elementary adheres to a hands-off policy.
 All students are to keep their hands to themselves at all times.
-Public displays of affection are not allowed and will be punished.
-PDA includes but is not limited to hand holding, kissing, and hugging.
+Public displays of affection are not allowed and will result in consequences.
+PDA includes, but is not limited to, hand holding, kissing, and hugging.
 It is a violation of this policy for any student to bully, intimidate or create a hostile educational environment for another student.